-The Research Ethics Board endorses no particular online survey tool.
+The Research Ethics Board endorses no particular online survey tool for College of Medicine applicants.
 If, however, you wish to look into Canadian-hosted sites, the following links may be helpful:

 If you are considering using an online survey tool, it is important for you to know that if the tool is hosted by an American company (e.g. Survey Monkey), then you need to take certain precautions to ensure the confidentiality and/or anonymity of your survey participants.